MattCollins84/restly/README.md

 #### Features
 * Define your own routes
+* All validation handled for you
 * Interactive docs for your API
 * Easy to add custom authentication to selected routes
 * Based on Express, use any existing Express middleware

 #### Coming soon
 * Optional caching
+* Better documentation
 * Make a request..!

 ## Quick start